Biomedical-Imaging-Group/interactive-kit/README.md

 ## Purpose of the Project
 This project has the goal of simplifying image visualization and manipulation when performing Image Processing tasks (or any kind of task involving image visualization) in Python.
 Using the **IPLabViewer** class in a Jupyter Notebook, a user with virtually no programming experience, and without experience with *matplotlib*, will be able to display an image and interactively change its characteristics (brightness, contrast, size, zoom), and even to extract information or perform operations on the image, without the need to recall the **IPLabViewer** or to plot again.

 The class is designed to run in Jupyter Notebooks or Jupyter Lab, using *matplotlib*'s dynamic environment (activate with the magic command `%matplotlib widget`).
-All the functunalities are controlled either through *matplotlib*'s native widgets (zoom and change of figure size) or through additional *ipywidgets'* buttons and sliders.
+All the functionalities are controlled either through *matplotlib*'s native widgets (zoom and change of figure size) or through additional *ipywidgets*' buttons and sliders.
 See [requirements.txt]() file for more details on the necessary libraries and its versions.

 ## Main Features
 Once called, from the **IPLabViewer** and using both widgets and programmatic commands, a user will be able to: